MaiTaiTom Gets The Royal Treatment…Two Weeks Exploring London and Scotland

 Next stop, the doll’s house.
 St. Mary’s Doll House is “the largest, most beautiful and most famous dolls’ house in the world.
 Built for Queen Mary by the leading British architect Sir Edwin Lutyens between 1921 and 1924, this most magical of residences is a perfect replica in miniature of an aristocratic home.”
 Personally, I only found it mildly interesting, but my playing with dolls days are long behind me.We walked the grounds some more, and the more we walked the hungrier we became.
 By being the first to enter we had successfully navigated the castle in under two hours, so we decided we’d start on our walk through Windsor and then go eatin’ in Eton.

-It was only a ten minute walk to the small town of Eton (home of famed Eton College), connected by a footbridge from Windsor.
+It was only a ten-minute walk to the small town of Eton (home of famed Eton College), connected by a footbridge from Windsor.
 We passed a charming restaurant on the Windsor side of the River Thames…

 I thought I heard Tracy say, “Tom, you’re a mess.”
 However, before I could reply she pointed to an eatery called the Eton Mess (55 High Street).

-This turned out to be a great little find.
+The Eaton Mess turned out to be a great little find.

 …to the grilled eggplant sandwich to my most enjoyable steak sandwich with blue cheese and grilled onions…